-The Achievements Therapeutic Day Program offers four different intervention options, enabling us to provide individualized treatment in small-group settings to children under age six.
+The Achievements Program offers individualized treatment in small-group settings to children under age six.

 About Our Program:

 Our comprehensive approach focuses on the most challenging areas for these children: communication, social, emotional, and self-regulatory development.
 Using best-practice approaches, including Applied Behavior Analysis and others anchored in developmental sciences, we make the classroom not only a place of learning, but also a place to form friendships.
 We strongly encourage parent involvement through observation, training, and team meetings.
 By encouraging and teaching children to apply their skills outside of clinical settings, we help children and their families to prepare for the transition into school-age years.

 About Achievements Groups:

 Achievements Groups are supervised by a certified speech-language pathologist and therapeutic assistant.
 Student-to-leader ratios are low and parent involvement is encouraged.
 In this setting, the program provides an enriching environment for social discovery through language mastery.
-Through careful individualization of objectives and best-practice treatment methods, our goal is for the classroom to become not only a place for learning, but a place to form friendships.
 Children are active participates in theme-based learning activities that provide a motivating context for targeting individualized goals and general language, social and cognitive skills.
 Children immediately apply what they are learning in multiple contexts.
 For more information about our Achievements Groups, click here.